microsoft/pxt/docs/packages/getting-started/ref-docs.md

 ## Step 5: Make a card page

 A nice feature of the MakeCode document system is generation of cards for code statements and functions based on signature.
-The cards show a block from the compiled code of the method in the namespace.
+The cards show a block from the compiled code of the function in the namespace.
 Also, the description from the JsDoc is extracted and displayed in the card.

 Card pages form the top levels of the reference document tree (usually the second level after the reference page: _reference.md_).